PhD in Nursing Science

 - Community-based care coordination

-As a PhD graduate you are well positioned for a successful career as a leader within academic and practice settings to:
+As a PhD graduate you are well positioned for a successful career as a leader within academic and practice settings.
+Graduates of the program are expected to: